JD Spicer Zeb Solicitors Banner Image

 Our team includes a number of accredited police station representatives, meaning we can offer 24-hour advice and representation for anyone arrested for an offence under the Dangerous Dogs Act.

 We regularly represent clients in both the Magistrates’ Court and Crown Court and have established links with some of the country’s leading barristers.
-We have represented a number of clients at Willesden Magistrates’ Court in relation to dangerous dog offences, so we can provide the experience, expert representation you need.
+We currently represent a clients at Willesden Magistrates’ Court, where the Dangerous Dogs Court sits twice a month, so we can provide the experience and expert representation you need.

 We are accredited by the Law Society for Criminal Litigation and have also achieved Lexcel accreditation, reflecting the high standards of our legal practice.